jonstump/anagramsandantigrams/README.md

 * * *

 ## Description
-This is an applications to check if words entered by a user are an anagram or antigram of each other.
+This is an applications to check if words entered by a user are an anagram or antigrams of each other.

+For the purpose of this project antigrams are being defined as words that do not contain the same letters.
 * * *

 ## Technologies used